On Clarity in Performance Reporting

 KPIs, measures, thresholds, layouts, and cadence are agreed – but structural analysis expectations and performance management processes are left unspecified.

-Second, the reporting cycle has limited levers.
+Second, the execution cycle has limited levers.

 Once measures, formats, and schedules are fixed upstream, the only element that can be adjusted within each cycle is commentary.